cisco-ce/roomos.cisco.com/docs/KioskMode.md

 ## Accessing the xAPI

 Currently (January 2022) it is not possible for the kiosk web app to access the xAPI of the video device.
 That means that the only video features you can use from the kiosk is to place calls.

+## Automatic reset / timeout

+The kiosk web app itself is responsible for 'cleaning up' the kiosk after the user, for example after a few minutes of inactivity.

+This can be done with common web patterns, such as listening for touch events on the the body element of the web page, resetting a timer each time a user touches the screen, and resetting the kiosk if the timer reaches zero.

 <!--
 ## Integrating with macros (esp auto-call)